 As a result of the current pandemic we are prioritising essential services.
 During this time, the Research Governance Panel is unable to accept any research applications.
 We'll review this as the situation changes and update accordingly.

-Research is valuable to help understand what works well and what doesn’t.
+Research is valuable to help understand what works well and what does not.
 It helps improve the experience of those who come into contact with social care, whether they're a service user, a carer, a supplier, a member of staff or someone simply interested in what we do.
 Similarly, we deliver a range of services to help the people of Derbyshire to live healthy lives as part of our work in public health.

-If you're thinking about doing some research that involves social care or public health, the people who use our services, or our staff, you need to follow a process known as the Research Governance Framework.
+If you're thinking about doing some research that involve social care or public health, the people who use our services, or our staff, you need to follow a process known as the Research Governance Framework.

 This makes sure that any research undertaken protects those involved, is ethical, safe and robust in its approach.
 It also outlines the process surrounding the submission and consideration of research applications.

 The Department of Health’s UK Policy Framework for Health and Social Care Research outlines the rules for conducting research in this field, and makes sure proper processes are followed.

 All requests to undertake social care research must be submitted for consideration by the Research and Evaluation Governance Group before going ahead.

 To do this, you need to complete a research application form which is attached to this page.

 Research application guidance is also attached and outlines the process in more detail, providing helpful information on what to include in your application.